macvie/macvie/content/post/if-not-for-you.md

 I know, I know, I know, I should have done it all before I hope, you're gonna forgive all those years that are gone I wish, it’s not too late, not too late for us both
-To stand side by side til our last days
+To stand side by side till our last days

 &#09;I don’t wanna goooooooo this road
 &#09;I don’t wanna take this turn in life without you